 No matter your reason to train cleaning staff for your professional maid service, be smart.
 Start off by incorporating a great interviewing process to put focus on who makes a good fit.
-Develop a good plan for training with cleaning checklists and a time-blocked daily schedule.
+Develop a good plan for training.
 Demonstrate, instruct, and give independence to the new hire in a structured pattern over the course of the training period.
 Lastly, go with your gut, because after the training period, decide if this person is the best addition to your growing cleaning business.

 “Hiring people is an art, not a science, and resumes can’t tell you whether someone will fit into a company’s culture.” – Howard Schulz